olofk/edalize/doc/edam/api.rst

 Parameter
 ---------

-A parameter is used for build- and run-time parameters, such as verilog plusargs, VHDL generics, verilog defines, verilog parameters or any extra command-line options that should be sent to the simulation model.
+A parameter is used for build- and run-time parameters, such as Verilog plusargs, VHDL generics, Verilog defines, Verilog parameters or any extra command-line options that should be sent to the simulation model.
 Different tools support different subsets of parameters.
 The list below describes valid parameter types

 - cmdlinearg : Command-line argument to be sent to a running simulation model
 - generic : VHDL generic to be set at elaboration-time